reflectoring/reflectoring.github.io/_posts/2020-05-22-validate-spring-boot-configuration-parameters-at-startup.md

 private ReportType reportType = ReportType.HTML;

 ```
-Therefore, even if we don't define any values for the properties `send-report-emails` and `report-type`, we can still get the default values `Boolean.FALSE` and `ReportType.HTML` respectively.
+Even if we don't define any values for the properties `send-report-emails` and `report-type`, we will now get the default values `Boolean.FALSE` and `ReportType.HTML` respectively.

-### Nested Configuration Objects
+### Validate Nested Configuration Objects
-For some properties, it would be meaningful to bind them into a nested object.
+For some properties, it makes sense to bundle them into a nested object.

-So, let's create `ReportProperties` to group the properties related to `report` key:
+So, let's create `ReportProperties` to group the properties related to our very important report:

 ```java
 class ReportProperties {